-This page explains the individual features when accessing an Excel data source from Peakboard.
-Under the following link you will find a tutorial on how to configure external data sources in general and how to link them to Peakboard elements:
+This page explains the features of accessing an Excel data source from Peakboard.
+The following link contains a tutorial on how to configure external data sources in general and how to link them to Peakboard elements:

-Under General you have to give the data source a name and select the location (e.g. dropbox) where your Excel file can be found.
-The following storage locations are currently supported:
+Give the data source a name (1) and select the source type (2) of your Excel file.
+The following source types are supported:

-- File - The Excel file was previously added to the Peakboard Package as a resource and is part of the .pbmx-File
+- File - The Excel file is added to the project as a resource and is part of the .pbmx file.

-- OneDrive - Microsoft OneDrive (both the free offer and as part of Office 365)
+- OneDrive - Microsoft OneDrive (both the free offering, and as part of Office 365).

-Excel files, which were created as File, contain only the data set which was current when the file was added to the resources.
+Important.
+Any Excel files you create as file will only contain the record that was current when the file was added to the resources.
 To display real-time data, you should choose one of the other options!